kwur/new-kwur-site/_posts/2007-11-29-why-rock-band-is-still-fun-even-if-its-not-real.md

 ---
 <div class="pf-content">
   <p>
-    So Sleater-Kinney&#8217;s guitarist did this awesome <a href="http://www.slate.com/id/2177432">review of Rock Band</a>.
-It&#8217;s a really good read, so I thought I would be nice enough to post it here.
+    So Sleater-Kinney’s guitarist did this awesome <a href="http://www.slate.com/id/2177432">review of Rock Band</a>.
+It’s a really good read, so I thought I would be nice enough to post it here.
   </p>
 </div>